evkx/evkx.github.io/content/models/skoda/elroq/elroq_50/_index.md

 The second row features a standard three-seat bench with a 60:40 split, allowing each section to fold separately to increase cargo space.
 Additional functionalities include:

+- Height adjustable headrest
+- [ISOFIX](../../../../technology/seats/adjustment/#isofix) (standard for outer seats)

 {{< sitefiguresized thumb="models/skoda/elroq/elroq_50/secondrowseats_1_st.jpg" title="SKODA Elroq 50" width="3000" height="2001"  >}}

 ## Climate System

-There is one climate system available:
+Two climate system options are available:

+- **2-zone climate system:** Supports different temperatures for the driver and passenger.
 - **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger, and backseat.

-A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
+This heat pump can save significant energy used for heating in cold weather.

 ## Comfort Features